johnwargo/johnwargo-static-11ty/src/posts/2025/unihiker-pycharm.md

 For **Root path** use `/root`.
 Again, ignore the stuff about the web server URL, you don't need one since we won't have one.

 {% image "src/images/2025/unihiker-pycharm-09.png", "PyCharm Deployment Configuration with an SSH Configuration configured", "image-full" %}

+On the dialog's **Mappings** tab, set the **Deployment path** to `/`

+{% image "src/images/2025/unihiker-pycharm-10.png", "PyCharm Deployment Configuration with an SSH Configuration configured", "image-full" %}

 Click the dialog's **OK** button to save your changes.